Skip to content

 Life sciences companies are increasingly adopting PPM platforms like Cora to align strategy, execution, and governance across the product lifecycle.
 By replacing siloed tools with a single operational platform, organizations gain the visibility and control needed to deliver complex portfolios.

-Cora provides real-time visibility into resource capacity, demand, and skills, allowing leaders to prioritize critical programs and prevent over-allocation.
+Cora provides real-time visibility into resource capacity, demand, and skills, allowing leaders to prioritise critical programs and prevent over-allocation.
 Scenario-based resourcing replaces spreadsheets, helping organizations deploy scarce expertise where it delivers the greatest impact.

 Cora creates a structured, AI-ready data foundation by connecting clean project, cost, resource, risk, and schedule data in one platform.
 This enables advanced analytics, predictive insights, and AI-driven planning while maintaining governance, consistency, and control.

-Cora supports coordination across advanced therapies and decentralized trials through integrated schedules, milestone tracking, and dependency management.
+Cora supports coordination across advanced therapies and decentralised trials through integrated schedules, milestone tracking, and dependency management.
 By linking timelines, vendors, risks, and deliverables, organizations maintain oversight, anticipate bottlenecks, and scale portfolios without compromising compliance or speed.

 About the Author